18F/federalist-design/research/beta2/beta2_interviewguide.md

 # Website walkthrough

+*[20 min.
+Leave time for getting folks set up and logged into github and Federalist at the beginning.]*

 Now I’d like you to take a look at our current design.
-As we go through it, I'd like you to try and say what you are thinking out loud.
+As we go through it, I'd like you to say what you are thinking out loud.
 If something surprises or confuses you, please say so!
 We are here testing how well the website works, *not* your ability to understand it.

 ### 1: Log in & Landing page

-basic landing page thoughts / login through github / dashboard pages list
+*The first thing we'll do is to sign up on Federalist using Github basic landing page thoughts / login through github / dashboard pages list

+* First, sign into your account on Github.
-* Go to federalist.18f.gov
+* Let's go to federalist.18f.gov
 * Here we are, can you take look around and tell me what this site is trying to say?
-  * *What does it do, who is it for?
-Is it understandable, what's confusing?*
+  * *[What does it do, who is it for?
+Is it understandable, what's confusing?]*
 * Let's log in
 * Once logged in, what are we seeing here?
-* Looks like you are currently managing and editing one site at work
+* Let's create a new site
+  * And feel free to choose whichever template you'd like

 ### 2: Making a new page